|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 Built by Bell in Buffalo, New York.
-Assigned Royal Air Force (RAF) serial number unknown and painted in a three-color camouflage scheme.
-Instead, delivered to the U. S. Army.
+Assigned Royal Air Force (RAF) serial number unknown (two letters and three digits) and painted in a three-color camouflage scheme.
+Instead, delivered to the U. S. Army Air Force (USAAF) and retained the RAF serial number and camouflage scheme.
 Disassembled and shipped overseas to Australia and reassembled.

 Fate of the Pilot

-In fact, Hunter swam ashore near the barges he was strafing and was captured by the Japanese and became a Prisoner Of War (POW) and was interrogated.
+In fact, Hunter swam ashore near the barges he was strafing at Gona and was captured by the Japanese and became a Prisoner Of War (POW) and was immediately interrogated.

-By early August 1942 transported to Rabaul where he was noted as hospitalized with "burns or light wounds... and was getting well".
-Detained by the Keibitai 81st Naval Garrison Unit.
-On or around August 31, 1942 he was executed by by the Japanese, likely by WO Kunihei Fujisaki.
+By early August 1942 transported to Rabaul where he was reportedly hospitalized with "burns or light wounds... and was getting well".
+Afterwards, detained by the Keibitai (Naval Special Police) 81st Naval Garrison Unit at Keibitai Headquarters at Rabaul.
+On or around August 31, 1942 Hunter was transported to Matupi Island and executed, likely by WO Kunihei Fujisaki.

 Recovery of Remains